 Tequila Peach BBQ Sauce

 One of the best things about summer is that it’s BBQ season.
 We love firing up the grill and eating outdoors.
-Of course there is no reason to have a limited menu just because you have abandoned the kitchen.
+Of course, there is no reason to have a limited menu just because you have abandoned the kitchen.

 This sauce is great on pork, chicken, shrimp, and firm fish.

-• 2 red onions, cut in 3/4 inch rounds
+• 2 red onions, cut into 3/4 inch rounds

 • canola oil